Switching To A New Job While Your Visa Is Processing

 While Tier 2 Sponsor Licence holders are somewhat rare (there are currently just over 30,000 in the UK out of roughly 5.7 million businesses currently operating in the UK as of 2018), it is entirely possible for you to apply for several jobs at once.
 Should you be in the rather fortunate position of being accepted for more than one position, it is important that you make a decision on the one you are going to work for.
 Once this decision is made, you will need to not only inform the company that you have chosen to work for but also the one (or perhaps more) that you have not.
 This is to avoid the creation of more than one Certificate of Sponsorship for you.

 If you need more help with a Tier 2 General Visa query then please get in touch.
-Our experienced team of immigration experts can help you to ensure that you have the best advice possible to make decisions regarding your future.
+Our experienced team of immigration lawyers can help you to ensure that you have the best advice possible to make decisions regarding your future.
 Call today and a member of our team can discuss your situation in a free, no-obligation consultation - what do you have to lose?